sassoftware/sas-studio-custom-steps/FTP directory listing/README.md

-# FTP directory listing
+# FTP Directory Listing

 ## Description

-The "**FTP directory listing**" custom steps creates a table with the FTP directory contents, specified on the properties tab.
+The "**FTP Directory Listing**" custom steps creates a table with the FTP directory contents, specified on the properties tab.

 ## SAS Viya Version Support